99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   be cached. if you want to implement a custom authorization scheme that uses a bearer token authentication strategy such as OAuth or SAML, or that uses request parameters to determine the caller's identity.
 (TOKEN authorizer e REQUEST authorizer)

-- Custom Domain Name HTTPS: security through integration with AWS Certificate Manager (ACM)
+- Custom Domain Name HTTPS: security through integration with AWS Certificate Manager (ACM)!!

 Deployment Stages:
 After Making a change must be deployed it or else changes wont apply, its done through "stages"